Ian86Myers/Ian86Myers/README.md

 - Enhanced layout, formatting, and filtering for an improved user experience.
 - Debugged existing features.
 - Integrated `@eda/route-auth` middleware for authentication on both frontend and backend to pass a security audit.
-- Developed functions to construct file path links for various reports from multiple endpoints.
 - Updated backend Node.js code for efficient data fetching.
 - Utilized React JS to implement an interactive table feature and presented mock-ups in Agile meetings.